2019 Disruptive Innovation Award Winner

 “Wielding her visionary work like a weapon, Indrani is using her art and resources for social justice and change,” (Soma Magazine) as a multiracial, bisexual artist empowering women and LGBTQ rights, people of color, and environmental sustainability.

-A prolific speaker, Indrani is also Co-Host of the Global People’s Summit during the General Assembly at the United Nations, democratizing access to conversations and information that shape the world; Fellow and Speaker at Women’s Entrepreneurship Day at the UN; Host of New York Live Arts - Live Ideas Gala; the co-Founder and Executive Director of the Shakti Empowerment Education Foundation, and Executive Director of SDG Icons, creating a cultural movement reframing what it means to be an Icon, with the world’s most significant leaders, influencers, and heroes in the field around the 17 Sustainable Development Goals at the UN in 2020.
+A prolific speaker, Indrani is Co-Host of the Global People’s Summit during the General Assembly at the United Nations, democratizing access to conversations and information that shape the world; Fellow and Speaker at Women’s Entrepreneurship Day at the UN; Host of New York Live Arts - Live Ideas Gala; co-Founder and Executive Director of the Shakti Empowerment Education Foundation, and Executive Director of SDG Icons, creating a cultural movement reframing what it means to be an Icon, with the world’s most significant leaders, influencers, and heroes in the field around the 17 Sustainable Development Goals at the UN.

 Featured in The New York Times, LA Times, Rolling Stone, Vogue, Vanity Fair and VICE, and published in 23 books, Indrani's work is exhibited in museums including the National Portrait Gallery at the Smithsonian Institute, The Center Pompidou Paris, The Rubin Museum of Art NY, The Victoria & Albert Museum London, The Brooklyn Museum, The Museum of Contemporary Art San Diego, The Museum at the Fashion Institute and The Australian Center for the Moving Image.